Learning a Language to Enhance Your Travel Experience

-In this article I’ll take you through my thought process on how I approach learning a new language as well as putting it to use in the real world.
+In this article I take you through my thought process on how I approach learning a new language, as well as actually putting it to use.

 Many language learners experience a version of stage-fright where they freeze up when talking to native speakers of their target language.
 They worry about being judged for making the slightest of mistakes and berate themselves over their errors.